Headless Commerce vs Traditional Ecommerce has been a big question asked for maany years. In this blog, we talk...

 The eCommerce industry is so dynamic that any instance of reluctance towards a technological iteration can lead to disastrous consequences, namely drastically reduced customer conversion rates, losing existing customers etc.

-headless commerce platform is optimum in the technological transition; the developers can work on the change over the front end smoothly.
+A headless commerce platform is optimum in the technological transition; the developers can work on the change over the front end smoothly.
 Besides, this platform gives completely centralized control for designing and delivering the content as opposed to traditional eCommerce.
 It guarantees an uncompromised customer experience.

 2- Cost to acquire new customers